aras-p/aras-p.hugo/content/blog/2017-02-every-scalability-limit-will-be-reached.md

 #### Unity 3.x: add some more variants

-Unity 3 added built-in lightmapping support (which meant more shader varinants: with & without lightmaps), and added deferred lighting too (again more shader variants).
+Unity 3 added built-in lightmapping support (which meant more shader variants: with & without lightmaps), and added deferred lighting too (again more shader variants).
 The game build pipeline got ability to not include some of the "well this surely won't be needed" shader variants into the game data.
 But compilation of all variants present in the shader was still happening at shader import time, making it impractical to go above couple dozen variants. _Maybe_ up to a hundred, if they are simple enough each.